MoShola312/fullMetal-Game/README.md

   * A winning player must pick their characters wisely by first fighting an enemy with low `Counter Attack Power`.
 This will allow them to grind `Attack Power` and to take on enemies before they lose all of their `Health Points`.

+# Your purpose or reason for doing this project
+I wanted to create a game using jQuery.

+# The tools used in this project
+The tools used to create this game are jQuery, HTML, CSS, and DOM maniputlation.